-Claudia Catania (Founder and Producing Artistic Producer) is the creator and host of Playing on Air.
+Claudia Catania (Founder and Producing Artistic Producer) is the producing artistic director and host of Playing on Air.
 She founded Playing on Air (playingonair.org) to share quality theater with the public by recording notable artists in short contemporary plays and delivering those performances to the nation for free via public radio and podcast.
 After stints as an actress and then as Associate Publisher of Applause Theatre & Cinema Books, Claudia was Executive Producer of The New Group, a not-for-profit off-Broadway theater company.
 She co-led the company from a penniless actor’s cooperative in 1993 to a secure and vibrant producing entity in 1999.
 She produced 16 plays there including Mike Leigh’s Ecstasy and Goose-Pimples, Ayub Khan-Din’s East is East (with Manhattan Theater Club), Kenneth Lonergan’s This is Our Youth, Kevin Elyot’s My Night with Reg and Stephen Bill’s Curtains.
 She has since produced the New York run and national tour of TRUMBO about the black-listed screenwriter, Dalton Trumbo, which opened with Ed Harris in workshop, Nathan Lane off-Broadway and toured nationally with Brian Dennehy.
 She has also produced short play festivals, documentary films and children’s theater festivals.

 Sacha Spitzer (Assistant Producer) is a long time radio listener and lover of all things NPR.
 As a graduate of SUNY Purchase’s Acting Conservatory.
 He is excited to be working in the world of radio for the first time, having worked at various non-profits including Diablo Theatre Company in California and Forever Families Through Adoption in Westchester, NY.